-On March 12, 2015, the Company announced the completion of a Phase 1 drilling campaign consisting of 14 holes totalling 2,550 metres at the Gibbons Creek Property.
+On March 12, 2015, ALX announced the completion of a Phase 1 drilling campaign consisting of 14 holes totalling 2,550 metres at Gibbons Creek.
 In total, four drill holes encountered anomalous radioactivity near the sub-Athabasca unconformity.

-On May 1, 2015, the Company reported drilling results from the Gibbons Creek Property.
-Drill hole GC15-03 intersected 0.13% U3O8 over 0.23 metres, within a 1.1 metre interval of 333.8 ppm uranium immediately below the sub-Athabasca unconformity.
+On May 1, 2015, the Company reported drilling results from Gibbons Creek.
+Drill hole GC15-03 intersected 0.13% U_3O_8 over 0.23 metres, within a 1.1 metre interval of 333.8 ppm uranium immediately below the sub-Athabasca unconformity.
 Uranium enrichment, strong hydrothermal alteration and pathfinder geochemistry (B, Co, Ni) were noted lower in hole GC15-03 between a depth of 106.8 m and 133.0 m.
 Drill hole GC15-06 encountered strongly altered basement lithologies including strongly hematized quartz-carbonate-chlorite alteration and brecciation.
 Highly anomalous geochemical pathfinders were noted throughout the hole, including a zone of uranium enrichment from approximately 41.0 to 109.5 m.
 Elevated boron values were returned from samples collected approximately six metres below the unconformity with up to 1,213 ppm B over a 3.9 m interval from 52.8 to 56.7 m within a wider zone of anomalous boron from 41.0 to 72.8 m.
 Highly anomalous nickel (up to 0.19%) and cobalt were also noted within this hole.

-On November 12, 2015, the Company provided an exploration update on its Gibbons Creek Property.
-A gravity survey was completed on the property with the objective of providing coverage across the expanded radon anomaly (approximately 1,200 metres) at the Centre Zone.
+On November 12, 2015, the Company provided an exploration update for Gibbons Creek.
+A gravity survey was completed on the property with the objective of providing coverage across the expanded radon anomaly (approximately 1,200 metres by 500 metres) at the Centre Zone.
 In addition, coverage was expanded to the south where a previous ground gravity survey was completed at the South Zone in the winter of 2015.